csenguptaacn/demos.lout/README.md

 			function () {
           // Callback once framework and app loaded
 			$Lightning.createComponent(
-            'c:loutwebinquirydev', // top-level component of your app {}, // attributes to set on the component when created 'lightningout', // the DOM location to insert the component function (cmp) {
+            'c:Loutwebinquirydev', // top-level component of your app {}, // attributes to set on the component when created 'lightningout', // the DOM location to insert the component function (cmp) {